1860 United States presidential election

-The 1860 Republican National Convention in Chicago nominated Abraham Lincoln, a moderate former one-term Whig Representative from Illinois.
-Its platform promised not to interfere with slavery in the South but opposed extension of slavery into the territories.
-The 1860 Democratic National Convention adjourned in Charleston, South Carolina, without agreeing on a nominee, but a second convention in Baltimore, Maryland, nominated Illinois Senator Stephen A. Douglas.
-Douglas's support for the concept of popular sovereignty, which called for each territory's settlers to decide locally on the status of slavery, alienated many radical pro-slavery Southern Democrats, who wanted the territories, and perhaps other lands, open to slavery.
-With President Buchanan's support, Southern Democrats held their own convention, nominating Vice President John C. Breckinridge of Kentucky.
-The 1860 Constitutional Union Convention nominated a ticket led by former Tennessee Senator John Bell.
+In 1860, the United States was divided over the issue of slavery.
+Four major political parties nominated candidates in the 1860 presidential election.
+Incumbent president James Buchanan, a Democrat, did not seek re-election.
+The anti-slavery Republican Party nominated Abraham Lincoln, a former one-term Whig Representative from Illinois, for president.
+Its platform promised not to interfere with slavery in the South, but opposed extension of slavery into the territories.
+A group of former Whigs and Know Nothings formed the Constitutional Union Party, which sought to avoid disunion by resolving divisions over slavery with some new compromise.
+The 1860 Constitutional Union Convention put forward former Tennessee Senator John Bell for president.
+After the 1860 Democratic National Convention adjourned without agreeing on a nominee, a second convention nominated Illinois Senator Stephen A. Douglas as the Democratic presidential candidate.
+Douglas's support for the concept of popular sovereignty, which called for each territory's settlers to decide locally on the status of slavery, alienated many radical pro-slavery Southern Democrats.
+With President Buchanan's support, Southern Democrats held their own convention, nominating Vice President John C. Breckinridge of Kentucky for president.